Tanzania National Parks Authority

-The Arusha Manifesto gave the initial foundation for the expansion of the Tanzanian National Park authority and an increase in protected areas in the country, as of December 2015 parks, reserves and conservation areas cover about 14% percent of the land.
-Currently TANAPA is governed by the National Parks Ordinance Chapter 282 of the 2002 and manages 22 national parks.
+The Arusha Manifesto gave the initial foundation for the expansion of the Tanzanian National Parks and an increase in protected areas in the country, as of December 2015 parks, reserves and conservation areas cover about 14% percent of the land.
+Currently TANAPA is governed by the National Parks Ordinance Chapter 282 of the 2002 and manages 21 national parks.

 National Parks

 TANAPA manages 22 national parks covering an area of 99306.50 sqkm approximately the land area of Croatia.
 TANAPA is responsible for the following parks: